-Following site preparation and prior to placing aggregate base for pavement sections, the exposed subgrade should be evaluated either by proofrolling or another method of subgrade verification.
+Following site preparation and prior to placing aggregate base over shallow foundation, floor slab, and pavement subgrades, the exposed subgrade should be evaluated either by proofrolling or another method of subgrade verification.
 The subgrade should be proofrolled with a fully loaded dump truck or similar heavy, rubber-tire construction equipment to identify unsuitable areas.
 If evaluation of the subgrades occurs during wet conditions, or if proofrolling the subgrades will result in disturbance, they should be evaluated by PBS using a steel foundation probe.
 We recommend that PBS be retained to observe the proofrolling and perform the subgrade verifications.
 Unsuitable areas identified during the field evaluation should be compacted to a firm condition or be excavated and replaced with structural fill.